... original content ...

 Deploying Prod Instance

-Create an .env file similar to the .env.dev file:
+Create an .env file similar to the .env.dev file and adapt the variables: Cluster Domain, paths for the secrets etc.

 and a prod.compose.yml: